alf-tool/alf-core/README.md

   include the semantically wrong way of applying joins on sub-relations, the impossibility to use Lispy expressions on sub-relations in extend, and the error management which is unspecific and unfriendly so far.
-- I also would like starting collecting  Reader, Renderer and Environment contributions for common data sources (SQL, NoSQL, CSV, LOGS) and output formats (HTML, XML, JSON).
+- I also would like starting collecting  Reader, Renderer and Database contributions for common data sources (SQL, NoSQL, CSV, LOGS) and output formats (HTML, XML, JSON).
 Contributions could be either developped as different gem projects or distributed with Alf's gem and source code, I still need to